 About Me

 I am currently a tenure-track Assistant Professor in the Department of Mechanical Engineering and Applied Mechanics at the University of Pennsylvania.
-Additionally, I am a core faculty member in the Center for Precision Engineering for Health within the School of Engineering and Applied Science at Penn.
+Additionally, I am a core faculty member of the Center for Precision Engineering for Health and a member of the Bioengineering Graduate Group within the School of Engineering and Applied Science at Penn.

 Openings

-My group has multiple positions available for Ph.D. students, postdocs, master’s, and undergraduate students for the Fall 2024 and the Spring/Fall 2025.
+My group has multiple positions available for Ph.D. students, postdocs, master’s, and undergraduate students for the Fall 2025 and Spring/Fall 2026.
 If you are interested in joining my group at the University of Pennsylvania, please send me an email (shujie.yang@seas.upenn.edu) with your CV and transcripts.

 Research Interests